Jobs to do in the garden in February — what to start planting and preparing

 It might be cold outside, but there are still plenty of jobs to do in the garden this month...

-In February the garden may appear dormant, but as days gradually lengthen and temperatures slowly climb, there is plenty you can do to get ahead for Spring.
+The garden may appear dormant this month, but as the days gradually lengthen and temperatures slowly climb, there are plenty of jobs to do in the garden in February to get ahead for spring.

 The easiest February garden jobs include sweeping away leaves, debris and fallen twigs and spreading flower and vegetable beds with mulch to feed the soil.
-Home-made compost, well-rotted manure, leaf manure and bark chippings are all good mulch choices.
+And if you're wondering what to plant in February, there's a surprisingly long list of flowers, fruits and vegetables you can sow indoors (and even outdoors) this month.

 Jobs to do in the garden in February